monsterkodi/kslash/README.md

 ## readText(p, cb)

 Returns content of p as an utf8 string.
-Returns an emty string, if p doesn't exist or isn't readable.
+Returns an empty string, if p doesn't exist or isn't readable.

 ## sanitize(p)